 *Note that the in and out exercise does not require twisting wrists.
 Keep your wrists locked for this one.

-*Concentrate on achieving FULL rotation on each twist....whoops, already said that :-)
+*Concentrate on achieving FULL rotation during each twist....whoops, already said that :-)